 Hydrocolloid bandages are a miracle worker for large acne lesions to help them heal faster.
 You can cover the lesions with a hydrocolloid dressing overnight (or for 24-48 hours!) to help draw out the contents and speed healing.
 The hydrocolloid bandages can be tough to find in the store, but they are there!
 They are not always labeled "hydrocolloid," and are often sold as blister bandages.
 I would just make sure that it also says "hydrocolloid" at least somewhere on the box.
 You should be able to find them at your average drug store.

-For more health and beauty tips, discover beauty products to help you get through the winter and learn how to have radiant skin for your wedding day.
+For more health and beauty tips, see 10 beauty products for brides, discover beauty products to help you get through the winter and learn how to have radiant skin for your wedding day.